So you’ve started to focus on lead generation.

 That’s where a checklist can help.
 Use this lead generation checklist to tick off everything you need for a successful lead generation campaign.

 There you have it: how to track leads for free using spreadsheets.
-Just don’t forget to grab a copy of the FREE lead tracking spreadsheet here.
+Just don’t forget to grab a copy of the FREE lead tracking spreadsheet.

 If you’re looking for a way to speed up adding leads data to your tracking spreadsheet, you might want to look into automating it with Mailparser.
-Sign up for a free subscription!
+Sign up today!